Hengle/artstation_downloader/README.md

 # artstation_downloader

-Download artworks from an artist using their username.
+Download Artstation artworks from an artist using their username.

 `python3 artstation.py artistname`